 What would this list of resources be without a mention of food?
 Now is the perfect time to get creative in the kitchen, and this Norwegian waffles recipe is just begging to be made.
 No need to wait for Christmas to indulge!
 Make this meal an event by virtually inviting family or friends for a video session so you can dine together and enjoy each other’s company.

 These easily-accessed and tech-free resources will hopefully stir up some ideas for family fun and entertainment, offering students a little break from school work (Not to mention a much-deserved timeout for parents!).
 They can be built into a learner’s daily online curriculum, or be used as a reward once the work is finished on the weekends.
-Wishing you good health and moments of joy during these times.
+Wishing you good health and moments of joy.